-There is a compartment just forward of the swim platform, below the rear of the stern sun lounge.
-Another compartment on the starboard side of the transom provides protection for the shore connections for the 120-volt AC system, TV, telephone and shore water which are located in this compartment.
-A large cut out in the lower door frame on the compartment allows the door to be closed with the shore cords and hoses are attached to the utilities at the dock.
-The door protects the inlet plugs from the elements and should be closed and latched at all times.
-It should only be open when making the connection to shore utilities.
+There is a storage compartment just forward of the swim platform, below the rear of the sun island.
+An equipment compartment on the port side of the transom provides protection for the shore connections for the 120-volt AC system, TV, telephone and shore water which are located in this compartment.
+A large cut out in each door for the equipment compartment allows the doors to be closed with the shore cords and hoses are attached to the utilities at the dock.
+The doors protect the inlet plugs from the elements and should be closed and latched at all times.
+They should only be open when making the connection to shore utilities.

-The compartment below the sun lounge provides storage for the shore cords, water hose, and fenders.
-The hatch is equipped with special mounting brackets for the cockpit table and pedestal.
+The compartment below the sun island provides storage for the shore cords, water hoses, and fenders.
 It is drained by gravity to the engine hatch drain system.
 Gas charged springs on the storage compartment hatch help lift the hatch and support it when it is in the open position.
 A lift to release latch secures the hatch when it is closed and a LED light comes on when it is open.

 DO NOT STORE FUEL OR FLAMMABLE LIQUIDS IN THE TRANSOM STORAGE COMPARTMENT.
-VENTILATION WAS NOT PROVIDED FOR EXPLOSIVE VAPORS.
+VENTILATIONWAS NOT PROVIDED FOR EXPLOSIVE VAPORS.